A stunning photo of a 'Golden' Bee-eater, the old Russian name for European Bee-eater, taken by Ray Wilson.

 50 orchid species (best mid-June to mid-July).

-The best times for Brown Bears are usually the beginning of May when they are fresh out of hibernation and hungry and therefore most likely to take advantage of any food put out for them within sight of hides (chocolate chips are a favourite), and during the second half of September when they are fattening up before hibernation.
+The best times for Brown Bears are usually May to early June when they are fresh out of hibernation and hungry and therefore most likely to take advantage of any food put out for them within sight of hides (chocolate chips are a favourite), and the second half of September when they are fattening up before hibernation.

-The best time for birds along the Black Sea Coast, including the Danube Delta, is from mid-April to October, with the peak times, when the majority of migrating birds are usually passing through, being the first half of May and the first half of September.
+The best time for birds along the Black Sea Coast, including the Danube Delta, is from mid-April to October, with the peak times, when the majority of migrating birds are usually passing through, being the first three weeks of May and late August to mid-September.
+May is also when most of the birds in the delta are nesting.

 The best time for flowers in the Carpathian Mountains is mid-June to mid-July.

-Bradt Travel Guide: Central and Eastern European Wildlife by G Gorman.
+Bradt Travel Guides: Central and Eastern European Wildlife by G Gorman.
 Bradt, 2008.

 Birding in Eastern Europe by G Gorman.
 WildSounds, 2006.